Ernest Gold: Career

 The NBC Symphony Orchestra performed Gold's first symphony in 1939, only a year after he moved to the United States.
 In 1941, he composed a symphony which was later played at Carnegie Hall in 1945.
 Also in 1945, he moved to Hollywood to work with Columbia Pictures, his first significant role was writing the score for the melodrama Girl of the Limberlost (1945).
 Then, Gold wrote scores for other minor films.
 For the next ten years he worked on B movies, mainly orchestrating and arranging music for western movies and melodramas.

 In 1955, Stanley Kramer asked Gold to orchestrate Not as a Stranger for which George Antheil had composed the music.
 The production opened the door for Gold to work with other scores by Antheil and to orchestrate more of Kramer's films.
 Gold worked on almost every film Kramer made, including A Child Is Waiting and It's a Mad, Mad, Mad, Mad World.
 Gold produced his first original film score in 1958 for Too Much, Too Soon.
 His big break came in 1959, when he was asked to score On the Beach after Antheil became ill and recommended Gold for the job.

-Gold is most widely recognized for composing the score of Exodus (1960).
+Gold is most widely recognized for composing the Oscar and Grammy-winning score of Exodus (1960).
 He was contracted by Otto Preminger and atypically, was able to watch the movie being filmed.
 Gold spent time in Israel while writing the score.
 In 1968, he wrote a Broadway musical called I'm Solomon.
 He also wrote music for television.

 Later, Gold was musical director of the Santa Barbara Symphony Orchestra and founded the Los Angeles Senior Citizens Orchestra.
 His concert works include a piano concerto, a string quartet, and a piano sonata.
 Moby sampled Gold's "Fight for Survival" from Exodus for his song "Porcelain".

-Awards

-Gold's contributions were recognized with Academy Award nominations and Golden Globe nominations.
+Honors